-How to Price Your Coaching Packages Like a Pro
+How to Create and Price Your Coaching Packages

 - Aren’t making as much money as you like